-The Medianoche (what is a Medianoche?) is one the best in the city which is why I invited them to be a part of the Medianoches & Mixology event that I curated at the 2014 South Beach Wine & Food Festival.
+The Medianoche (what is a Medianoche?) is one the best in the city, which is why I invited them to be a part of the Medianoches & Mixology event that I curated at the South Beach Wine & Food Festival.

-There are daily specials, of course, as any good Cuban joint will have.
+There are daily specials, of course, as any great Cuban joint will have.
 Saturdays, you can find Pan con Lechon (what is a Pan con Lechon?) and Tamal en Hoja (served on the husk).
 The Pan con Lechon from Los Bobos is the real deal.
 These guys know pork.
-I’m not trying to take anything away from the tamal, but the sandwich deserves to get scheduled on your calendar for a visit.
+This sandwich deserves to get scheduled on your calendar for a visit.

 What’s a cafeteria without homemade desserts?
 The Flan or Dulce de Leche Cortada (curdled) would be my two suggestions, both creamy but not overly sweet.

 You can assume that Los Bobos makes a mean cafecito or expresso, they do.
 Those of you afraid to say the word publicly, let’s get in some practice together: Ca-fe-cee-to Ca-fe-cee-to.